blitz450/Uplift-NodeJS-Learning-Path/Participants Checklist/pundreekSaurabh.md

 # (Pundreek Saurabh Srivastava) - Checklist
 This is the template for participants' checklist.
-You can create a checklist in this format with yourName, and make PR to keep it updated.

 ## 1. Javascript essentials:

-- [ ] Javascript Basics
+- [x] Javascript Basics
 - [ ] Asynchronous Javascript

  ## 2. Intro to NodeJS